Getting Started

 Basic FAQ

-I have found a bug in astorNN
+I have encountered a bug

 Please try to use the latest commit of astroNN.
 If the issue persists, please report to https://github.com/henrysky/astroNN/issues